ispzz/Project0-tictactoe/readme.md

 ### How to play

-The play is automatically assigned a character(Socks or Boots) depending on who starts.
+The player is automatically assigned a character(Socks or Boots) depending on who starts.
 The first play is Socks.

 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.